mikeroberts3000/G3DWidget/README.md

 * __Mac OSX__.
 I'm using Yosemite 10.10.4, but this code should also work for other recent versions of Mac OSX.
 If you're not on Mac OSX, there is a minimal amount of very easy boilerplate OpenGL code you'll need to implement to get everything working.
 Drop me a line if you hit any roadblocks.
 * __XCode Commandline Tools__.
 I'm using XCode 4.5.2, but this code should also work for other recent versions of XCode.
   * https://developer.apple.com/downloads/index.action
-* __G3D 10.00.
+* __G3D10__.
 You'll need to be able to compile and link against the G3D10 headers and libraries.
   * https://g3d.codeplex.com/
-* __The Qt SDK__.
+* __Qt__.
 You'll need to be able to compile and link against the Qt headers and libraries.
 I'm using Qt 5.5 but this code should also work for other recent versions of Qt.
   * https://www.qt.io/download-open-source/
 * __Qt Creator__.
 I'm using Qt Creator 3.4.2 but this code should work for other recent versions of Qt Creator.
 Advanced users can work directly from the commandline using qmake and make.
 See the Qt Creator build output for guidance.
   * https://www.qt.io/download-open-source/